ihsanican/bioinformatics-IM/README.md

 1042519

 ## Find the number of genomes that contain at least two "c" in the species name
+    $ cut -f 3 ncbi_dataset.tsv | uniq | grep -ic "c.*c"
+7

+## Find the number of genomes that contain at least two "c" in the species name but do not contain the word "coccus"
     $ cut -f 3 ncbi_dataset.tsv | uniq | grep -i "c.*c" | grep -c -v "coccus"
 5